A

 was interpreted as dishonesty and ill-intent.

-It was also unthinkable for a woman to turn her back on a social
+It was also incredibly rude for a woman to turn her back on a

-superior.
-She should wait for the person to pass or have removed
+social superior.
+She should wait for the person to pass or have

-there have been no man to do it for her, convention dictated that
+should there have been no man to do it for her, convention dictated

-a woman must introduce the highest rank to the lowest and then
+that a woman must introduce the highest rank to the lowest and

 An error in the order of introduction could have been a grave